rischuhm/rischuhm.github.io/_posts/2022-01-23-do-not-nest-buttons-in-anchors.markdown

 - video (if the controls attribute is present)

 <br>
 An idea of why this nesting would lead to different problems lies in the underlying event order if a user clicks on such a nested construct.
-To get a better understanding, let me show an example:
+To get a better understanding, let me show an example (click on the play button to see the rendered result):

-<iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@rischuhm/Button-Anchor-Test"></iframe>
+<iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@rischuhm/Button-Anchor-Test?embed=true"></iframe>

 If a user would click on this button, it would not lead me to my page but delete the form's input.
 I can say that the inner logic would preferably be executed from testing in Chrome.
 If this behavior is consistent across browsers, I wouldn't know.
 Anyway, you'd always have to keep in mind where your buttons and anchors are placed to avoid undesired results - like submitting or deleting form inputs.